Chimacum School District's Highly Capable Program

 Referral window: The Highly Capable (HCP) referral window is open.
 All HCP Referral forms must be submitted to the school office by June 1.
 Students new to our district can be nominated at any time.
 Highly Capable forms are available in the school offices or digitally on this page.
 Parents, guardians, community members, and teachers can refer students in kindergarten through 11th grade for evaluation.

 Which students should be referred for Highly Capable Program (HCP) services?
 Highly capable students are students who perform or show potential for performing at significantly advanced academic levels when compared with others of their age, experiences, or environments (WAC 392-170-035).
 A student who is highly capable might possess a number of learning characteristics, some of which are: (1) Capacity to learn with unusual depth of understanding, to retain what has been learned, and to transfer learning to new situations.
 (2) Capacity and willingness to deal with increasing levels of abstraction and complexity earlier than their chronological peers.
 (3) Creative ability to make unusual connections among ideas and concepts.
 (4) Ability to learn quickly in their area(s) of intellectual strength.
 (5) Capacity for intense concentration and/or focus.

-Referral forms and more information can be found in each school’s office or linked below on this webpage:
+Referral forms and more information can be found in each school’s office or linked below on these webpages:

-Please contact Jason Lynch or Mark Gudger to help with referral forms or answer any questions you may have regarding the Highly Capable Program.
-Please contact Jason Lynch or Mark Gudger, Highly Capable Service Coordinators, at 360.302.5855 with any questions about the referral process.
+Please contact Melinda Miller, Highly Capable Coordinator, at 360.302.5886 for help with referral forms or to answer any questions you may have regarding the Highly Capable Program or the referral process.